nolauren/cartodbTutorial/README.md

   (DP0080003 / (1.0 * DP0010001)) as w_perc
 FROM
   lt_zips
-WHERE
-  DP0010001 > 0
 ```

 Notice that we've limited the query to zip codes with non-zero populations.
-I've also multiplied the value `DP0010001` by 1.0 in order to convert it to
-a double (it was an integer).
+I've also multiplied the value DP0010001 by 1.0 in order to convert it to a double (it was an integer).
 We can now use this new variable to generate
 a visualization.
 Do you find the output at all surprising?

 ### Using SQL to join data